Learn PHP: a PHP tutorial

 ?>

-This time, the if construct has returned a FALSE result.
-The value of the variable $number1 isn’t equal to the value of the variable $number2.
-The condition isn’t fulfilled.
-As a result, the first if command will be overridden and the else command executed instead.
+This time the if construct returns FALSE.
+The value of the variable $number1 is not equal to the value of $number2.
+The condition is not fulfilled.
+Thus, the statement listed under if is not executed, but the one defined under else is.

-You can make a condition negative by using an exclamation mark (!) within the expression.
+You can negate conditions by putting an exclamation mark (!) before an expression.

 <?php